Marketing Goals – 8 Examples to Achieve Your Objectives

 Let’s set some goals!

-What are the Goals of Marketing?
+What are the Goals for a Marketing Strategy?

 Marketing goals are specific objectives defined in a marketing plan.